scriptPilot/app-framework/DOCUMENTATION-14.md

 ## Global data object

-To use settings and other data accross your application, App Framework provides an easy to use global data object.
-The data object will be restored immediately after each application restart!
+To use data across your application, App Framework provides an easy to use global data object.
+The data object will be immediately restored after each application restart.

 ### Save data to the global data object